 - Optional: 1 cup raspberry sauce

 Gather your ingredients.
 Lightly grease a 9-inch springform pan.
 Line the bottom and sides with greaseproof paper and put to one side.
+Preheat the oven to 325 F.

 In a large non-stick saucepan, melt the remaining butter on low heat.
 Add the chopped chocolate to the pan and stir until melted.
 Remove from the heat instantly and leave to cool for 10 minutes.